20+ Best Passive Income Ideas from Millionaires

 Curtis from Smart Money Nation wrote an article on How to Invest in Airbnb Property (with Investment Calculator), check it out.

 I hope these passive income ideas inspire you to start a new revenue stream.
-When I started making money online, I was convinced that anyone can do this.
-I will be honest and say that it takes a lot of work, determination, and patience but it’s worth it.
+When I started making money online, I was convinced that anyone could do that.
+I will be honest and say that it takes a lot of work, determination, and patience; but it’s worth it.

 “Do what you have to do, so you can do what you want to do later.”
 Denzel Washington.